US Marines history from the year you were born

 1974: Honoring a trailblazer

-In 1974, the first and only Marine Corps installation named after an African-American was renamed from Montford Point Camp to Camp Johnson.
-Sergeant Major Gilbert H. “Hashmark” Johnson was one of the first African-Americans to join the Corps and served in both World War II and Korea.
+In 1974, the first Marine Corps installation named after an African American was renamed from Montford Point Camp to Camp Johnson.
+Sergeant Major Gilbert H. “Hashmark” Johnson was one of the first African Americans to join the Corps and served in World War II and Korea.

 1975: Evacuating Saigon

 - Marine Corps strength: 195,951 (0.09% of U.S. population)